What to do if your mortgage lender starts court action

 What to bring

-You should bring 3 copies of all your paperwork.
-Paperwork includes anything that proves your income and outgoings, like a financial statement.
+You should bring 3 copies of all your paperwork, including:

 When you arrive go to reception and ask for the court usher.